elastic/ebpf/README.md

 <details>
   <summary>Run the demos</summary>

 1. Follow the build section to build the project so that you have the `build/` folder
-1. Run `cd GPL/HostIsolation/TcFilter`
+1. Run `cd build/target/ebpf`
-1. Run `sudo ../../../non-GPL/TcLoader/TcLoaderDemo` - packet filter is now attached to ens33
+1. Run `sudo ../../non-GPL/TcLoader/TcLoaderDemo` - packet filter is now attached to ens33
-1. Run `cd ../../../GPL/HostIsolation/KprobeConnectHook`
-1. Run `sudo ../../../non-GPL/HostIsolation/KprobeConnectHook/KprobeConnectHookDemo` - connect hook is attached
+1. Run `sudo ../../non-GPL/HostIsolation/KprobeConnectHook/KprobeConnectHookDemo` - connect hook is attached
 1. Run `firefox` in another tab - verify that all internet access is blocked
 1. Run `pgrep firefox` to get the PID of the browser
-1. Run `cd ../../../`
-1. Run `sudo non-GPL/HostIsolationMapsUtil/UpdatePidsDemo <firefox PID>`
+1. Run `sudo ../../non-GPL/HostIsolationMapsUtil/UpdatePidsDemo <firefox PID>`
 1. Verify that firefox connects to any page
-1. Quit KprobeConnectHook with Ctrl+C and run `sudo ./non-GPL/TcLoader/TcLoaderDemo unload` to detach both eBPF programs
+1. Quit KprobeConnectHook with Ctrl+C and run `sudo ../../non-GPL/TcLoader/TcLoaderDemo unload` to detach both eBPF programs

 </details>